Liquid Fusion is a fresh, young South African theatre company based in Johannesburg.

 As a musician and composer, he has composed and performed the music for several theatre productions and dance works, including Burn, and most recently Black (Dir.
 Jade Bowers).
 In 2015 he was employed as Associate Musical Director at the University of Johannesburg Arts Centre.
 He currently works by session as a vocal coach alongside Cathrine Hopkins at Vocal Coach SA.
 He composed the music for the wildlife web series, the Bundu Basher, which released in February 2017.

-MARK TATHAM is a South African actor, dancer, singer, physical theatre performer, writer and theatre maker.
-He is a co-founder and artistic director of Liquid Fusion.
+MARK TATHAM is a South African actor, dancer, singer, director, writer, producer and choreographer.
+He is co-founder and artistic director of Liquid Fusion.
 He completed his Honours degree in Dramatic Arts at Wits University in South Africa in 2014, majoring in Performance Studies, Musical Theatre and Physical Theatre.
-He was awarded the prizes for the Highest Marks in two Honours-level courses, namely Performance Studies and Musical Theatre.

-Mark is currently playing the role of Ed, the hyena, in Disney's 'The Lion King' in the International Tour.
+Mark is currently playing the role of 'Ed', the hyena, in Disney's 'The Lion King' on the International Tour, which opened in the Philippines in 2018.

-He has performed with South Africa's National Children’s Theatre in 'Khokho’s Treasure' directed by Francois Theron, a production that received the Naledi Theatre Award for ‘Best Children's Production’ in 2017.
+He has performed with South Africa's National Children’s Theatre as 'Bunce' in 'Fantastic Mr. Fox' in 2020, as well as 'Khokho’s Treasure', a production that received the Naledi Theatre Award for ‘Best Children's Production’ in 2017.

-The one-man play he wrote called 'Man Up' was placed in the Top 4 of the Imbewu Scriptwriting Competition in September 2016.
+His writing credits include 'Man Up', which was placed in the Top 4 of the Imbewu Scriptwriting Competition, 2016.
 He then went on to perform the show in various venues around Johannesburg in late 2017.

-He is the producer and presenter of a wildlife web series called 'The Bundu Basher', launched in February 2017.
-The channel has generated over 350 000 views.
+He has produced two short films: 'Embers' and 'Ash' and is the producer and presenter of a wildlife web series called 'The Bundu Basher'.
+The Bundu Basher channel has generated over 380K views.

 In 2016 he completed an artistic residency at The Freezer Theatre in Iceland and Akropoditi Dance Centre in Greece where he created and performed in Liquid Fusion productions including 'Burn', directed by Bailey Snyman.
 'Burn' went on to win a Standard Bank Ovation Award at the National Arts Festival in 2016.
 It returned to the festival in 2017 for a successful return run before continuing on to Wits 969 and other venues again throughout the same year.
 The show continued to tour South Africa until late 2017.